kimslawson/solarized-jquerymobile/README.md

 ## Theme swatches

 The following light swatches are available in the `solarized` variant.
-These display the color listed on the light background, #eee8d5 for headers and #fdf6e3 for content.
+These display content/text in grey (#657b83) and accents in the colors listed below.
+The background color is #eee8d5 for headers and #fdf6e3 for content.

 * A &mdash; Yellow (#b58900)
 * B &mdash; Orange (#cb4b16)